acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 * Instruct Quarkus ArC to include an additional bean

 {{% alert title="Code Location" color="warning" %}}
-If not stated otherwise, all classes in this section belong to `deployment/src/main/java/ch/puzzle/quarkustechlab/appinfo/deployment/`.
+If not stated otherwise, all classes in this section belong to `deployment/src/main/java/ch/puzzle/quarkustechlab/extensions/appinfo/deployment/`.
-There should already be the generated `AppinfoProcessor` class in this folder.
+There should already be the generated `TechlabExtensionAppinfoProcessor` class in this folder.
 {{% /alert %}}